 Two in three UK adults now own a smartphone, and it’s changing the way people shop online.
-For this reason, Google dropped a major update to their mobile search algorithm in April.
+For this reason, Google dropped a major update to its mobile search algorithm in April.
 To mark the occasion, we created this blog outlining 10 reasons why your website must be mobile-friendly.

 Responsive design is recommended by Google because it ensures your website’s content has a single URL and HTML across all devices, including mobile.
-This in turn helps customers to fully engage with your website, irrespective of the device they are using.
+This, in turn, helps customers to fully engage with your website, irrespective of the device they are using.
 So if you haven’t made the switch to responsive design yet, now is definitely the time to do so.

 8. Too Many Ads (including pop-up ads)